drfuera/PromptPack/README.md

 ### Python Dependency Import Tracking

 Press `i` on any `.py` file in the TUI to automatically mark it along with all locally resolvable `import` dependencies.
 Pressing `i` again toggles all dependencies off.
-This ensures `code.txt` always contains the full dependency graph needed for AI context.
+This ensures `ctags.txt` reflects the full dependency graph relevant to the AI's task.

 ### Token Estimation

-Live token counts are shown in the status bar and printed after `code.txt` is generated:
+Live token counts are shown in the status bar and printed after `ctags.txt` is generated:

 | Model | Max Tokens |
 |-------|-----------|